-- Federal Act on Cartels and Other Restraints of Competition 1995 (Cartel Act). - Ordinance on the Control of Concentrations of Undertakings 1996 (Merger Control Ordinance). - Explanatory Note and Form of the Secretariat of COMCO on the Notification of a Proposed Concentration of 21 October 2014 (Explanatory Note and Form of the Secretariat on the Notification of a Proposed Concentration). - Note of the Secretariat of COMCO on the Practice regarding the Notification and Assessment of Concentrations of 25 March 2009 (Version of 19 September 2014) (Note of the Secretariat on Practice regarding Concentrations). - ICN Merger Notification and Procedures Template (February 2015).
+- Federal Act on Cartels and Other Restraints of Competition 1995 (Cartel Act). - Ordinance on the Control of Concentrations of Undertakings 1996 (Merger Control Ordinance). - Explanatory Note and Form of the Secretariat of COMCO on the Notification of a Proposed Concentration of 21 October 2014 (Status as of 1 August 2015). - Note of the Secretariat of COMCO on the Practice regarding the Notification and Assessment of Concentrations of 25 March 2009 (Version of 19 September 2014). - ICN Merger Notification and Procedures Template (February 2015).